About HRWC

 Focus: field-based water quality monitoring and public education

 HRWC’s summer aquatic field internship program is primarily intended for undergraduates and those with little to no professional experience.
 High school and graduate students, as well as early career professionals, are also more than welcome.
 The opportunity focuses exclusively on the experience of field-based water quality monitoring and public education in the context of a well-rounded internship experience.
 Interns will visit numerous field locations, in a number of local tributaries to the Huron River, collecting data about benthic macroinvertebrates, in stream and near stream habitat, and water quality parameters such as volumetric flow.
-All interns will work on HRWC’s education program, teaching area residents and students about water quality and water quality testing, including our summer youth snorkeling program, stormdrain awareness campaign, and possibly door-to-door education of the public.
+All interns will work on HRWC’s education program, teaching area residents and students about water quality and water quality testing, including our summer youth snorkeling program and stormdrain awareness campaign.
 Interns will also participate in green infrastructure evaluation and maintenance.
 On occasion, interns may be asked to utilize existing abilities/skillsets to assist HRWC staff with general program upkeep tasks such as GIS mapping, Human Relations, Volunteer Management, Development and Membership, Landscape Architecture, etc. Internships run full summer or half summer, 2-4 days per week (including Tuesdays).

 Responsibilities